Skip to content

 store.getState() / store.getInitialState()

-store.subscribe(listener) / store.subscribe(selector, listener)
+store.subscribe(listener) / store.subscribe(selector, listener, options?)

 Full-state and slice forms.
 Neither fires on initial subscription.
 Both return an unsubscribe function.